 - Agreement for the Strategic acquisition of leading insurance distribution network from Guardian Capital Group Limited to accelerate Desjardins Group’s growth across Canada.
 The transaction is expected to close in the first quarter of 2023 and is subject to the customary closing conditions, including regulatory approvals.

-- Acquisition of a minority stake in The Insurance Company of Prince Edward Island (ICPEI) External link.
-This link will open in a new window., which offers leading products in home, automobile and business insurance.
+- Acquisition of a minority stake in The Insurance Company of Prince Edward Island (ICPEI), which offers leading products in home, automobile and business insurance.
 This transaction leverages ICPEI’s expertise in developing commercial insurance products to better meet the needs of Canadian small and medium-sized businesses.
 The transaction is expected to close in the first quarter of 2023, subject to customary closing conditions.

 - Desjardins was recognized at the Refinitiv Lipper Fund Awards 2022 for two responsible investment products: the Desjardins SocieTerra Cleantech Fund and the RI Emerging Markets Multifactor - Low CO2 ETF.